sebascert/robins-docs/README.md

 I still don't find LaTex pleasant to use, so I created this for simple document generation utilities.

-Document compiler compiles a bunch of markdown into a given target, supported by [pandoc](https://pandoc.org/).
+Document Compiler compiles a bunch of markdown into a given target, supported by [pandoc](https://pandoc.org/).

 ## Dependencies